Jio adds 17.6 lakh mobile users in Oct; Airtel, VIL lose subscribers: TRAI data | Business

 - India

+Notably, the increase in subscription in October came after Jio had lost 1.90 crore users in September, previous month's data showed.

-The second largest telecom operator Bharti Airtel lost 4.89 lakh mobile customers in October, and its subscriber base declined to 35.39 crore.
-As per the Telecom Regulatory Authority of India's (TRAI) data, Vodafone Idea lost 9.64 lakh mobile subscribers and its user base dipped to 26.90 crore in October.
+TRAI's monthly subscription data released on Monday revealed that Bharti Airtel, the second largest telecom operator, lost 4.89 lakh mobile customers during October, and its subscriber base declined to 35.39 crore.
+Airtel had added 2.74 lakh mobile users in the month of September.

+Vodafone Idea lost 9.64 lakh mobile subscribers in October and its user base dipped to 26.90 crore, as per the latest data.
+That said, VIL's subscriber losses had been higher in September at 10.77 lakh users.
 The total number of telephone subscribers in India increased to 1,189.62 million (118.96 crore) at the end of October 2021, a monthly growth rate of 0.04 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)